This information applies to all lines of business unless stated otherwise

-Please make every effort to schedule your high-risk patients for a flu shot as early as possible this flu season.
+Please make every effort to schedule your high-risk patients for a flu shot.
 To avoid missed opportunities for vaccination, you might consider offering immunizations during routine health care visits and hospitalizations.

 The following influenza immunization and reimbursement guidelines apply for BlueCross.

-New billing requirements for Commercial plans are going into effect Jan.
-1, 2018 for air ambulance providers (rotary or fixed-wing):
+New billing requirements for Commercial plans are now in effect for air ambulance providers (rotary or fixed-wing):

 Member cost share can be significant for this type of service, so please try to work with in-network providers.